You can install the driver by using the Windows installer.

 In this article, you'll learn how to securely connect to QuickBooks Online from a C# application using a specialized ADO.NET data provider dotConnect for QuickBooks Online for simplicity and reliability.
 We'll walk through the essentials and show how to integrate your application with this powerful platform and start working with financial data.

-You can start using dotConnect for QuickBooks Online immediately with a 30-day free trial.
+You can start using dotConnect for QuickBooks immediately with a 30-day free trial.
 Choose one of the following installation options:

 dotConnect for QuickBooks Online uses an interactive OAuth authorization flow to obtain access tokens and establish a connection with the data source.
 This approach enables secure data access without requiring the application to handle user credentials.